For western blots, incubate membrane with diluted primary antibody in 5% w/v BSA, 1X TBS, 0.1% Tween® 20 at 4°C with gentle shaking, overnight.

 Supplied in 10 mM sodium HEPES (pH 7.5), 150 mM NaCl, 100 µg/ml BSA, 50% glycerol and less than 0.02% sodium azide.
 Store at –20°C. Do not aliquot the antibody.

 ZFX (L28B6) Mouse mAb detects endogenous levels of total ZFX protein.
+This antibody may cross-react with ZFY protein.

 Monoclonal antibody is produced by immunizing animals with a recombinant fragment of human ZFX.